- 9 Days

 - 4730m

-Anyone who’s scanning for a testing trek at a remote locale of Nepal is seen with fewer different trekkers.
+Anyone who’s looking for a adventurous trek at a remote locale of Nepal is seen with fewer different trekkers.
 This is an intriguing outing with two days inquiring about Kathmandu after which while on the trek you’ll visit Rais, Limbus, Sherpas, and Tibetans

 Kanchenjunga base camp trek is one of few adventures around Nepal Himalaya where the walk takes you to visit both sides of base camps of the same mountains which you will find on this journey.